Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

 \subsection{\texorpdfstring{$\betapol$}{betapol} Measurements}

 Our primary measurements, along with systematic cross-checks, are summarized in Table~\ref{tab:hyperparameters} and visualized in Figure~\ref{fig:hyperparameters}.
-We find $\betapol = 0.90 \pm 0.10$ at 95~GHz, $1.01 \pm 0.12$ at 150~GHz, and $0.81 \pm 0.29$ at 220~GHz (baseline row).
-These values are consistent with $\betapol = 1$---indicating fully polarized sidelobes---at 1.0$\sigma$, 0.1$\sigma$, and 0.7$\sigma$ respectively.
-When considering the three bands jointly, the simultaneous measurement deviates from the fully polarized case ($\betapol^{95}=\betapol^{150}=\betapol^{220}=1$) by 1.1$\sigma$.
+We find $\betapol = 0.89 \pm 0.10$ at 95~GHz, $1.08 \pm 0.10$ at 150~GHz, and $0.90 \pm 0.22$ at 220~GHz (baseline row).
+These values are consistent with $\betapol = 1$---indicating identical polarization and temperature beams, or $B^P=B^T$---at 1.1$\sigma$, 0.9$\sigma$, and 0.5$\sigma$ respectively.
+When considering the three bands jointly, the simultaneous measurement deviates from the $B^P=B^T$ case ($\betapol^{95}=\betapol^{150}=\betapol^{220}=1$) by a Mahalanobis distance of 1.5$\sigma$ (for three degrees of freedom; not directly comparable to the effective one-dimensional significances quoted elsewhere).
+This corresponds to a $p$-value of 0.54, indicating statistical consistency with $B^P=B^T$.
 The 220~GHz constraint is substantially weaker due to lower mapping speed and lower total polarized point source emission in this band.

 Figure~\ref{fig:source_example} illustrates the quality of our fits using a representative bright source at 95~GHz.
 The three rows display Stokes $T$, $Q$, and $U$ parameters, while columns show observed data, best-fit $\betapol$ model, and residuals.
 The model accurately reproduces the observed polarization pattern, with residuals consistent with noise expectations.
-The azimuthally symmetric beam model leaves structured residuals in Stokes $T$ due to the beam's true asymmetry, but this effect is not detectable in Stokes $Q$ and $U$ given its low intrinsic polarization fraction ($\approx1.2\%$).
+The azimuthally symmetric beam model leaves structured residuals in Stokes $T$ due to the beam's true asymmetry.
+The corresponding asymmetry is not visible in Stokes $Q$ and $U$, but we caution that the absence of an obvious $Q$/$U$ residual asymmetry does not by itself prove the absence of an asymmetric polarized-beam component, since such a component would be suppressed by the low intrinsic polarization fraction ($\approx1.2\%$).
+Our argument that the polarized signal is separated from instrumental leakage instead rests on the leakage-subtraction procedure (Section~\ref{sec:leakage}) and the split-sample tests of Appendix~\ref{app:splitsample}.
+We note the limitation that any residual asymmetric polarized-beam component below our sensitivity would not be captured by the radial $\betapol$ model.

 We validate the robustness of these measurements through extensive systematic tests (Section~\ref{sec:systematic_tests}), with results shown in the subsequent rows of Table~\ref{tab:hyperparameters}.
 For algorithmic choices that preserve the statistical power of the dataset, the results are stable to better than $0.2\sigma$.
 Methodological variations that significantly alter the estimator's precision yield central values that shift but remain statistically consistent with the baseline given their substantially larger uncertainties.